If you’re worried you’ve waited too long to get started, fret not and read on for some advice and encouragement about learning guitar at any age.

 You want to get started playing guitar on the right foot so you can quickly enjoy all the fun and satisfaction that making music brings.
 This helpful book is full of guidance from the master guitar teachers at Acoustic Guitar, who show you the right way to play chords, songs, and solos with six essential lessons and companion audio.
 You’ll also get answers to dozens of questions about buying, owning, and beginning to play your guitar.
 The best way to have fun with the world’s most popular instrument is to get solid advice and instruction from the beginning, and Teach Yourself Guitar Basics is the perfect companion as you start your musical journey.

 How old were you when you started playing?
 What tools have you found most useful in beginning your guitar-learning journey?
-Leave a comment below with your suggestions, stories, and questions!
+Give us your suggestions, stories, and questions!